-The third free parameter we investigate is temperature, looking at clear sky simulations (solid), and simulations where the liquid water content was set to 0.4 g m-3 (dashed).
+The third parameter for which we investigate $T_b$ response is temperature, looking at clear sky simulations (solid) and simulations where the LWC was set to 0.4 g·m-3 (dashed).
 The sensor is located 16.7 km from the cloud edge.
-These simulation results are shown in the bottom panel of Fig. 3.
-Near the molecular transitions where the spectra saturate, the shifts in the temperaure profiles result in equal shifts of the spectra.
+These simulation results are shown in the bottom panel of Fig. 4.
+Near the molecular transitions where the spectra saturate, the shifts in the temperature profiles result in equal shifts of the spectra.
 For the window regions, the behavior is much more complex due to the commensurate changes in water vapor.
 By holding the relative humidity constant while the temperature is increased, the H2O volume mixing ratio is increased by a factor of 2.5 to 2.6 in the region of interest for a 12-K temperature shift.